Avoiding parking fines

 Make sure you can pay before you park

-The law gives you a 'reasonable amount of time' to set the meter running and it assumes that you have the necessary funds with you to pay.
-This means that going to obtain change is not an excuse.
+The law gives you a 'reasonable amount of time' to set the meter, assuming that you have enough money with you to pay.
+This means that going to get change is not an excuse.

-When parking in areas that require a fee, you must ensure that you have sufficient money before you park.
-Cars parked at expired meters or without valid parking vouchers are liable to receive a parking fine.
-The parking meters now accept credit and debit cards, coins and the mobile phone payment app – EasyPark.
+When parking in areas that require a fee, you must ensure that you have enough money before you park.
+Cars parked at expired meters or without vouchers are liable to receive a parking fine.
+The parking meters now accept credit and debit cards, coins and the EasyPark app.

 Visit the EasyPark website for further information regarding the app.